-- 1) Dump boxes are to be clean and free of all snow, ice and material that may be stuck and/or frozen to the dump box. - Clean dump boxes are to be sprayed with a de-icing agent such as calcium chloride or diluted glycol anti-freeze to help prevent material from freezing on to the dump box.
+- 1) Dump boxes are to be clean and free of all snow, ice and material that may be stuck and/or frozen to the dump box. - 2) Clean dump boxes are to be sprayed with a de-icing agent such as calcium chloride to help prevent material from freezing on to the dump box.

-Safe operation of a dump truck requires training, experience and vigilance
+\Safe operation of a dump truck requires training, experience and vigilance